WARNING: Unmarked spoilers ahead, please self-advise. Based on how the work is choreographed, various tropes here contain major plot spoilers!

 - Luckily My Iron Basket Will Protect Me

-- The Medic: Both of his parents were doctors, so it was not surprising that he was exposed to the knowledge of medicine at such an early age as he is.
+- The Medic: Both of his parents were medical herbal farmers, so it was not surprising that he was exposed to the knowledge of medicine at such an early age as he is.
 But he's been pumping up more knowledge during the spare time of the story reading medical books throughout the journey in preparation just in case any of his teammates gets sick.

 - Shrinking Violet